Painting the city

 This rare painting had been held in a private collection since it was painted.
 Recently it was acquired by the State Library of Victoria after a fundraising appeal.
 ‘This painting belongs here to the descendants and people of Victoria” said Kate Torney, CEO of the Library at the appeal launch.

 Towards the end of his life, Liardet painted a series of forty watercolours in which he recorded from memory (and embroidered) narrative scenes from the early days of the colony.
 A Port Melbourne favourite is his omnibus painting of the Pier Hotel where he squatted in those early days and offered legendary hospitality.
+The hotel and jetty are the focus of the painting, while the people dispossessed look on from the sidelines.

 On offer was “superior accommodation for families and gentlemen, carriage conveyance to and from Melbourne.
 Saddle horses, carts and drays for the conveyance of luggage, good stabling and a stock yard.
 Boats to be had at all times, fishing and shooting parties attended with lines, nets and boats etc.”